rjfmachado/azuregovernance/README.md

 - Support multiple Azure AD Tenants in a multistage pipeline - Currently dev and prod, but designed to support easy addition of more stages.
   - Azure Pipelines YAML templates.
   - Use of containers to support Terraform version pinning.
-  - TODO: Add support for Visual Studio Code remote container for terraform dev/debug
+  - //TODO: Add support for Visual Studio Code remote container for terraform dev/debug
-- TODO: Review partner scenarios with multiple customers and Azure Lighthouse/CSP model.
+- //TODO: Review partner scenarios with multiple customers and Azure Lighthouse/CSP model.
 - Maintain Terraform state with the azurerm storage account backend.
 - Implement Azure Governance Resources
   - Subscription assignment to Management Groups